rgambord/c99-doc/doc/sections/7/24/2/5/index.rst

 .. _9899_7.24.2.5p2:

+.. container:: snum

+   :ref:`2 <9899_7.24.2.5p2>`

-:ref:`2 <9899_7.24.2.5p2>` The vfwprintf function is equivalent to fwprintf, with the variable argument list replaced by arg, which shall have been initialized by the va_start macro (and possibly subsequent va_arg calls).
+The vfwprintf function is equivalent to fwprintf, with the variable argument list replaced by arg, which shall have been initialized by the va_start macro (and possibly subsequent va_arg calls).
 The vfwprintf function does not invoke the va_end macro.\ [#9899_note291]_

 .. rubric:: Returns

 .. _9899_7.24.2.5p3:

+.. container:: snum

+   :ref:`3 <9899_7.24.2.5p3>`

-:ref:`3 <9899_7.24.2.5p3>` The vfwprintf function returns the number of wide characters transmitted, or a negative value if an output or encoding error occurred.
+The vfwprintf function returns the number of wide characters transmitted, or a negative value if an output or encoding error occurred.

 .. _9899_7.24.2.5p4:

+.. container:: snum

+   :ref:`4 <9899_7.24.2.5p4>`

-:ref:`4 <9899_7.24.2.5p4>` EXAMPLE The following shows the use of the vfwprintf function in a general error-reporting routine.
+EXAMPLE The following shows the use of the vfwprintf function in a general error-reporting routine.

 ::